lmvdz/drift-liquidation-bot/README.md

 By using child_process to split the work of (getting users / subscribing) and (checking for liquidation of users based on position data)  the bot is able to produce less bottlenecking of the single threaded nature of javascript.

-Currently the bot is hardcoded to run 10 workers at a time.
+Currently the bot is hardcoded to run 80 workers at a time.
+Uses a lot of CPU at the start!
+CPU usage falls off after all the users are loaded/subscribed
+More workers = More RAM

 Create a `.env.local` file in the root of the project.
 The bot will look for the `BOT_KEY` variable in the environment file.